 As everyone well knows, cigarette smoke does cause lung cancer in humans.
 Rather than further scientific knowledge on the dangers of smoking, the initial animal testing did the opposite.
 How many smokers died before the truth was revealed?
 How many animals died during the course of these flawed studies?

 Even more troubling is that better, more effective studies using human tissue, have been developed.
 Animal testing, specifically by the tobacco industry, is not only inhumane and cruel to the animals involved – it’s bad science.

 While backlash against the tobacco industry, and more recently the Food and Drug Administration (FDA), by animal rights groups has had some effect on the use of animals for tobacco research, there is still more work to be done.

-The most effective way to combat animal testing by tobacco companies is to stop using their products.
+The most effective way to combat animal testing by tobacco companies is to stop using their products by either quitting smoking or trying vapes that do not use tobacco at all and are not tested on animals.
+Most vape juices and e-liquids have natural flavors without any connection to the nature destruction.
 Every purchase of a tobacco containing product puts more money in Big Tobacco’s pockets.
 While there are cigarette makers who are animal cruelty-free, their products are still harmful to human health and should be avoided.
-A better option would be to stop smoking altogether or to substitute conventional cigarettes with tobacco-free e-cigarettes.

 Those who are concerned may also write to the FDA and other government officials to express their desire to see animal testing by the tobacco industry banned in the US, as it is in many other nations.